mlabs-haskell/DeNS/doc/Architecture.md

     }

--- By convention, this should be a DNS resource record, but might be a pointer to offchain storage in future protocol iterations.
--- `Nothing` indicates a deleted or reserved record newtype DeNSValue = DeNSValue { densValue :: [DensRr] }
+-- By convention, this should be a DNS resource record, but might be a pointer to offchain storage in future protocol iterations. newtype DeNSValue = DeNSValue { densValue :: [DensRr] }

 data DensRr = { ttl :: Integer, rData :: RData }